 There are a few types of outsourcing, and you want to understand these different business processes for the best eCommerce dropshipping solution.
 One may benefit you more than the others.
 There are three types of outsourcing, such as Offshoring, reshoring, and nearshoring.

 Offshoring refers to operations overseas.
 Countries like India and China are popular destinations for offshoring.
 Pros of this include cost benefits, access to low-cost labour, and a 24/7 warehouse model.
 The cons include longer supply lines, different time zones, and communication issues.

-Nearshoring refers to operations being moved from far afield locations closer to home.
+Nearshoring refers to operations being moved from far-afield locations closer to home.
 This is a popular option in Europe, such as the country of Turkey.
 Many EU companies benefit from the lower cost of labour there.
 Mexico also offers cheap labour for many United States companies.
 Pros include lower freight costs, shorter supply lines, time-zone advantages, and improved cultural alignment.
 Con would be that labour may be a bit higher.

 Reshoring involves returning outsourced operations back within the same country.
 The rising cost of offshoring and many political/economic dynamics and timing concerns have gained lots of momentum.
 Pros include no culture gap and closer availability of products.
-Shorter supply lines make for more robust networks, less vulnerable to global crisis like Covid-19.
+Shorter supply lines make for more robust networks, less vulnerable to global crises like Covid-19.
 Cons include higher labour costs.

 There are pros and cons to all these types of outsourcing.
 It’s important to understand your business and which one would benefit you and your customers most.

 How to get started with dropshipping and international shipping for order fulfilment to customers